OmegaPointZero/BugTraq/README.md

 + Sort the messages in the dashboard by the most recent, unread first
 + Flash messages for login failures
 + Add "projects", that auto-populate parts of the new bug creator, and let the user specify the project
++ Add function to "remember" user longer with cookies, and then make password recovery email-sending stuff.

 ### Development notes